Chicago shooting at funeral home injures 15 in Auburn Gresham; 'We thought it was a war,' witness says

-The shooting took place around 6:30 p.m. in the 1000-block of West 79th Street.
-Rhodes Funeral Services is located on that block.
+The shooting took place around 6:30 p.m. in the 1000-block of West 79th Street outside a funeral home.

-Police said a black car was driving westbound on 79th Street when occupants inside began firing at the attendees of a funeral.
+Police said a black Chevrolet Malibu was driving westbound on 79th when occupants inside began firing at the attendees of a funeral.
 People at the funeral returned gunfire.

-The car turned northbound on Carpenter and continued to fire before crashing about midway down the block, police said.
+The car turned and continued to fire before crashing about midway down the block, police said.

 Police said 15 people, 10 women and five men, were taken to five different hospitals with gunshot wounds.